An Own Goal in soccer are a source of despair or hilarity, depending on which side you’re rooting for.

 With the above examples, you should note in cases of deflection, an own is credited when the ball hits a player and changes direction from the original trajectory into the back of the net.
 If the ball on target hits a player but remains on the same trajectory and into the back of the net, it is not credited as an own goal.

 While there is always a good chance that an own goal will occur in a match weekend, it is rarely deliberate.
-And with several answers to what is an own goal explored above, let's quickly go through some players who have scored the most own goals in MLS football history.
+And with several answers to what is an own goal explored above, let’s quickly go through some players with the most own goals in MLS football history.

 Nat Borchers